 When NASA released the formula for memory foam, it didn’t take the bedding industry long to notice.
 Memory foam’s contouring ability made it perfect for pressure relief and spinal support.
 The earliest memory foam beds were sticky hot.
 They didn’t allow for any air circulation.
 So they tended to retain body heat like insulation.

-Thankfully, modern memory foams use things like gel infusions and open-cell construction to help improve memory foam’s temperature-regulating ability.
+Thankfully, modern memory foam mattresses use things like gel infusions and open-cell construction to help improve memory foam’s temperature-regulating ability.
 That means you don’t have to worry about waking up in a sweat with memory foam as you might have in the past.

 One common seal of quality when it comes to memory foam is the CertiPUR-US® certification.
 This third-party organization examines the production process of memory foam and other types of polyurethane foam to ensure the material is made without potentially harmful ingredients such as formaldehyde, mercury, and certain chemical flame retardants.